 How to look after your candle

 Did you know your candle needs a bit of tlc?
 We’ve put together this little guide on how to care for your candle so that you can get the most out of your fragrances, from the first burn to the last.
+Remember to never leave a burning candle unattended.

 Candles should be: